-"Mechanism" Button - This button accesses the Mechanism Screen, which is used to enter gear ratios and set the desired motor rotation direction.
-It also accesses the Display Units Screen, which is used to set the relationship between the servomotor's feedback counts and the displayed motion of your machine measured in Degrees, Inches, Millimeters, or Counts.
-(See Section 6-3 for more information.)
+- 1. "Display Units" Button This button accesses the Display Units Screen, which is used to set the relationship between the Servomotor's feedback counts and the displayed motion of your machine measured in Degrees, Inches, Millimeters, or Counts.
+(See Section 6-1 for more information.) - 2.
+"Mechanism" Button This button accesses the Mechanism Screen, which is used to enter gear ratios and set the desired motor rotation direction.
+(See Section 6-2 for more information.)

-"Index" Button - This button accesses the Index Screen, which is used to program the index positions that the servomotor will move to when your machine is running.
-This Index Screen also sets acceleration and deceleration time, jog speed, and the homing speed.
-(See Section 6-4 for more information.)

-"Tune" Button - This button accesses the Tuning Menu Screen, which is the master screen for functions related to tuning the Servo System.
-Servo amplifiers need to be tuned before they will run well.
+- 3. "Index" Button This button accesses the Index Screen, which is used to program the index positions that the Servomotor will move to when your machine is running.
+This Index Screen also sets acceleration time, jog speeds and the homing speed.
+(See Section 6-3 for more information.) - 4.
+"Tune" Button This button accesses the Tuning Menu Screen, which is the master screen for functions related to tuning the Servo System.
+Servoamplifiers need to be tuned before they will run well.
 Tuning adjusts for the loads and inertia of your particular application.
 Force Control Industries develops tuning parameters for pre-programmed applications.
 You can generally use our default parameters, so you may never need this function.
-(See Section 6-7 for more information.)

-"Lockout" Button - This button activates the Password Screen, which is used to setup Password Protection for the Setup Menu.
+(See Section 6-6 and 6-7 for more information.) - 5.
+"Lockout" Button This button activates the Password Screen, which is used to setup Password Protection for the Setup Menu.
 If there is an active Password, the legend on the button will read "Lockout Enabled".
 If you have not created a Password, the legend will read "Lockout Disabled".
-(See Section 6-8 for more information.)

-"Machine" Button - This button accesses the Machine Screen, which is used to select the preprogrammed applications for the servo amplifier Settings and downloads the configuration data to the servo amplifier.
-(See Section 6-2 for more information.)

-"Terminal" Button - This button accesses the Terminal Screen, which allows you to key in command strings and transmits them directly to the servo amplifier.
+(See Section 6-8 for more information.) - 6.
+"Machine" Button This button accesses the Machine Screen, which is used to select the HMI and Servoamplifier Settings for a particular application or to upload configuration data from the Servoamplifier.
+(See Section 6-9 for more information.) - 7.
+"Terminal" Button This button accesses the Terminal Screen, which allows you to key in command strings and transmit them directly to the Servo Amplifier.
 This screen is intended for service personnel only.
-(See Section 6-9 for more information.)

-"Settings" Button - This button accesses the Settings Screen, which allows you to re-boot the HMI and change the COM port setting on the HMI.
-(See Section 6-10 for more information.)

-"Back" Button - This button returns you to the previous menu.
-If you have changed any settings that should be stored in the servo amplifier's EEPROM then a screen will appear that will ask if you want to do so.
-It is not necessary to save to EEPROM if your settings are experimental or temporary.
-If you do not save to EEPROM then your new settings will be lost when the servo amplifier loses power.
+(See Section 6-10 for more information.) - 8.
+"Settings" Button This button accesses the Settings Screen, which allows you to re-boot the HMI and adjust the contrast of the HMI screens.
+(See Section 6-11 for more information.) - 9.
+"Back" Button This button returns you to the previous menu.
+If you have changed any settings that should be stored in the Servo Amplifier's EEProm then a screen will appear that asks you if you want to do so.
+It is not necessary to save to EEProm if your settings are experimental or temporary.
+If you do not save to EEProm then your new settings will be lost when the Servo Amplifier loses power.

-5-5 Status Screen
+5-5 STATUS SCREEN